yishn/reticule/README.md

 # reticule

+A new way to explore mathematical texts.
 This is a work in progress.